games647/ChangeSkin/README.md

-    /skinupload <url> - Upload a skin to a mojang account /skin-select <name> - Choose a skin from the database which has a specified name /skinskull - Changes the skin of a holding skull from the database which has a specified name
+    /skinupload <url> - Upload a skin to a mojang account /skin-select <name> - Choose a skin from the database which has a specified name /skinskull - Changes the skin of a holding skull from the database which has a specified name /skin-info - Show details about the currently assigned skin like skin url owner name, uuid and more

 Keep prevents the skin from auto updating.
 See the config for more information about auto updating.